Categories

 How it went

 A large group of students found the modules helpful.
 They proclaimed how their confidence levels increased, they understood which skills they had and which skills they needed to improve on.
 The modules were able to engage students and keep them focused on the task at hand because they were not able to see their friends and get distracted.
-On occasion staff members shared how impressed they were because there were a few challenging students in the group who caused concern, but they engaged and had no issues.
+On occasion, staff members shared how impressed they were because there were a few challenging students in the group who caused concern, but they engaged and had no issues.
 It was easy for students to navigate through Bodyswaps, and they rarely needed our intervention.

 The general feedback we received was positive.
 Users said the training allowed them to think of things they had not thought of before.
 Like their non-negotiables, factors they would consider a must or must not exist in order to accept a role.
 The body-swap aspect (where you give an answer and swap bodies to listen back) was particularly interesting.
 Users appreciated the opportunity to listen to their answers back and reflect on how they would change their responses.
 However, some users focused on the fact that the avatar did not look like them, but I will come back to this later.